 Benefits of Doing A FHA Streamline Refinance In California

-The benefits of doing a FHA Streamline refinance in California might be different for each homeowner however the number one goal is to lower the interest rate and lower the mortgage payment unless you’re reducing your term from a 30 year fixed to a 15 year fixed.
+The benefits of doing an FHA Streamline refinance in California might be different for each homeowner however the number one goal is to lower the interest rate and lower the mortgage payment unless you’re reducing your term from a 30-year fixed to a 15-year fixed.
 If that is the case you will lower your interest rate however you most likely will see a payment increase due to the shorter term.